Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Model Problem and Main Results

 contains the possible minimizers of the dislocation energy.
-Arguing as in~\cite[Appendix B]{Ehrlacher2013}, the principle idea here is that the finite energy criterion on $\| \cdot \|_{\a_1}$ in the definition of $\bm{\mathcal{U}}$ implies $\nabla I u_\alpha \to 0$ as $|x| \to \infty$ and similarly for $Ip_\alpha \to 0$.
-Thus, $m_{\mathcal{A}}$ and $r_{\mathcal{A}}$ may always be chosen large enough so that a \textit{particular} local minimum of the dislocation energy is in $\mathcal{A}$.
+Arguing as in~\cite[Appendix B]{Ehrlacher2013}, the key idea here is that the finite energy criterion on $\| \cdot \|_{\a_1}$ in the definition of $\bm{\mathcal{U}}$ implies $\nabla I u_\alpha \to 0$ as $|x| \to \infty$ and similarly for $Ip_\alpha \to 0$.
+Thus, $m_{\mathcal{A}}$ and $r_{\mathcal{A}}$ may always be chosen large enough so that a \textit{particular} local minimum of the dislocation energy belongs to $\mathcal{A}$.
 But then we may always increase these parameters so that all elements of $\bm{\mathcal{U}}$ within some ball of arbitrary radius about this minimum are also contained in $\mathcal{A}$, which permits us to perform our local calculus arguments.
 Full details may be found in~\cite[Appendix B]{Ehrlacher2013}.